iamdtms/iamdtms/README.md

 # iamdtms (Dohány Tamás)

 Hi.
-I'm an IT specialist with frontend designer skills.
+I'm an IT specialist with senior frontend designer skillset.
 Since I was a boy, I have been amazed by many aspects of information technology and the world of web graphics.

 ```
 #UI - #Identity, #RWD, #Grid, #Layout, #Typography, #Photoshop